Penance in the Catholic Church: Necessity and frequency

-After having reached the age of discretion, each member of the faithful is obliged to confess faithfully his or her grave sins at least once a year.
+After having reached the age of discretion, each member of the faithful is obliged to confess faithfully their grave sins at least once a year.
 This yearly confession is necessitated for performing one's "Easter duty", the reception of Communion at least once during the Easter season.
 This must be preceded by Reconciliation if one has sinned gravely.
 Grave sin involves serious matter, sufficient knowledge of its seriousness, and sufficient freedom from any interior or exterior factors that would mitigate one's responsibility for the harm done.
 While private confession of all grave sins is now required, confession of venial sins is recommended but not required.
 Popes have written on the possible benefits of "devotional confession" of venial sins for strengthening of resolutions, divine encouragement, Christian growth, and interior peace.

 All contrition implies sorrow of spirit and "detestation for the sin committed, together with the resolution not to sin again."
 Such contrition is "perfect" if it flows from divine charity but "imperfect" if it flows only from fear of penalties or of eternal damnation.
 While perfect contrition forgives serious sin, one must also have the intention to fulfill church teaching and confess the sin if or when it becomes possible.
 (Note: "Perfect contrition" is understood to remove the guilt of mortal sin even before confession or, if there is no opportunity of confessing to a priest, without confession, but with the intention of confessing when and if the opportunity arrives.
 Perfect contrition began as a description of sorrow that proceeded from abhorrence of the sin and not just from fear of punishment.
 Its description in Canon Law reads rather that it involves a sorrow "motivated by love of God".

 "The necessity [of the sacrament of penance] is like that of baptism: in an emergency, desire for the sacrament," according to Karl Rahner, "can replace it."
 Council of Trent, Session 6, decreed that repentance includes "sacramental confession or at least the desire to confess them when a suitable occasion will be found" while "eternal punishment [and] guilt, is remitted by the reception of the sacrament or the desire of the sacrament.")

 In order for the sacrament of penance to be validly celebrated, the penitent must confess all mortal sins.
 If the penitent knowingly conceal any mortal sin, then the confession is invalid and the penitent incurs another sin: sacrilege.
 A person who has knowingly concealed a mortal sin must confess the sin he has concealed, mention the sacraments he has received since that time, and confess all the mortal sins he has committed since his last good confession.
-If the penitent forgets to confess a mortal sin in confession, the sacrament is valid and their sins are forgiven, but he must tell the mortal sin in the next extreme unction if it again comes to his mind.
+If the penitent forgets to confess a mortal sin in confession, the sacrament is valid and their sins are forgiven, but he must tell the mortal sin in the next confession if it again comes to his mind.